daveism/ncgis-talk-2017-resources/GitHub_resources.md

 [Source Layer](http://services1.arcgis.com/PwLrOgCfU0cYShcG/arcgis/rest/services/wnc_fires_2016/FeatureServer/1) - Source data I created and shared with everyone.
 I use the source data to copy and paste field names into map viewer configuration files.

-Note: You can use any web map published on ArcGIS Online (AGO).
-Like a web map published by your favorite city or organization.
+Note: You can use any web map published on ArcGIS Online (AGO), like a web map published by your favorite city or organization.
 In this case, it's [NEMAC](https://nemac.unca.edu/).

 ### Convenience
 [ArcGIS Online My Content](http://www.arcgis.com/home/content.html) - Use this link to go straight to the my content page when you're logged into ArcGIS Online (AGOL).
 For some reason every time I need to get to my content the link is not available.